xiix0/scam/README.md

-You will always have good luck in your personal affairs.
+You never know how many friends you have until you rent a house on the beach.